SFS2X Docs / GettingStarted / admintool-ServerConfigurator

 Configuration changes are not applied automatically by SmartFoxServer 2X when submitted (with the exception of the Remote Admin tab – read below).
 You will need to restart the server for the changes to take effect.

-If enabled (green), the Make backup switch located near the Submit button allows creating a backup copy of the existing settings before saving the new ones.
+If selected, the Backup checkbox located near the Submit button allows creating a backup copy of the existing settings before saving the new ones.
 This is highly recommended.

 The backup files are located in the [sfs2x-install-folder]/SFS2X/config/_backups folder and are named using the following convention: